 We're fortunate to enjoy famously mild summers here in the Pacific Northwest.
-Our winters are wet... but don't often dip into dangerously low temperatures.
-But, when extreme weather arrives, it's important to know how to keep your pet safe and happy.
+And our winters may be wet... but don't often dip into dangerously low temperatures.
+But when extreme weather arrives, it's important to know how to keep your pet safe and happy.

 Cold Weather Safety

 When the weather turns cold, consider the following to keep animals safe:

 Keep Pets Sheltered

 Even if your pet is accustomed to being outside, it's important to keep them inside when the cold weather arrives.
 A good rule of thumb: if it's too cold outside for you to be comfortable, it's too cold for your pet.

 If it's not possible to keep your pet indoors at all times, make sure you provide a warm, covered (preferably insulated) shelter for them.
 These spaces should be large enough for them to enter and exit comfortably, but small enough to hold in body heat.
 For most pets, an elevated shelter can help keep them warm.
 This space should have straw or wood shavings to help insulate the space, and a door covered by a heavy plastic flap that allows easy access, but prevents drafts from blowing in.

 Blustery days can make the air feel much colder than it is.
 Make sure your pet has adequate protection when heading outside for a walk or a bathroom break.
 Exposed skin on noses, ears, and paws can be vulnerable to frostbite.
 Providing protective items like jackets, sweaters, and booties can help your pet safely enjoy time outside.